emmett-framework/emmett/docs/dal/migrations.md

 This is why weppy comes with a migration engine based on *revisions*: this will use migration files containing the instructions to be performed on the database side and will store the current migration status on the database itself, fact that prevents inconsistencies on the migration status of your application if you are running the code from several machines.

-> **Note:** we **highly suggest** to turn off automatic migrations for every application that will be run on production side.
-The automatic migrations and the ones performed by the migration engine have some slight differences; while we will document operations supported by the second system, the detection performed by the automatic one are dependent on the *pydal* library.
+> **Note:** we **strongly reccomend** you to turn off automatic migrations for every application that will be run on production side.
+The automatic migrations and the ones performed by the migration engine have some slight differences; while we will document operations supported by the second system, the detection performed by the automatic one depends on the *pydal* library.
 If you need more informations about this you should check the [web2py docs](http://www.web2py.com/books/default/chapter/29/06/the-database-abstraction-layer#Migrations).

 The first step that has to be performed in order to use the migration engine is to turn off the automatic migrations with the `auto_migrate` parameter of the `DAL` class: